Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Stellar parameters

-We carried out a search for stellar modulation in the WASP lightcurve using the method described in Section\,4 of \citet{2011PASP..123..547M}.
-The WASP data were separated according to the year of observation, as starspot induced variability is not expected to be coherent on long timescales owing to the short lifetime of magnetic features on the the stellar surface.
-The transit features were subtracted using the best fit model transit model for that year.
+We carried out a search for stellar modulation in the WASP lightcurves of our targets using the method described in Section\,4 of \citet{2011PASP..123..547M}.
+The relatively short lifetime of surface magnetic features implies that star spot induced variability is incoherent on long timescales.
+We therefore separated the data according to the year of observation, and fit a simple transit model following \citet{2002ApJ...580L.171M} to remove the transit signatures.
 A modified, generalised Lomb-Scargle periodogram \citep[e.g.][]{2009AA...496..577Z}, computed using the method of \citet{1989ApJ...338..277P} over 4096 uniformly spaced frequencies from $0$ to $2.5$\,cycles/day, was used to search for significant periodicity in the lightcurves.
-The resulting periodograms are shown in Figure\,\ref{fig:pgram}, and the results for the most significant peak are given in Table\,\ref{tab:pgram}.
 False alarm probabilities (FAP) were calculated using a Monte Carlo bootstrap method \citep{2011PASP..123..547M}.

+No signal was found in any of the yearly data sets for either WASP-116 or WASP-149.
+We place upper limits on the amplitude of any modulation of $2$\,mmag (95\% confidence) and $1.5$\,mmag (95\% confidence) for WASP-116 and WASP-149, respectively.
+However, significant periodicities were found in the WASP-85 data; the resulting periodograms are shown in Figure\,\ref{fig:pgram}, and the parameters for the most significant peaks are given in Table\,\ref{tab:pgram}.
 In the 2009, 2010, and 2011 data there are significant peaks at approximately $15$\,days.
 We associate this with the stellar rotation of one of the stellar components.
 The shorter period found in the 2008 data is approximately $P_{\rm rot}/2$, and easily explained by the presence of two active regions on opposite sides of the star.
 This would produce a photometric signature at twice the rotational frequency, and will contribute power in other seasons as well, but less dominantly.
 Note that there is significant power at periods close to $1$\,day in all four seasons.
 This likely arises as a result of the diurnal observing schedule forced upon WASP by its ground-based nature.